Keizaal/Keizaal/TROUBLESHOOTING.md

 Try resetting your Wabbajack client.
 Start off by closing Wabbajack if it is open.
 Afterwards, press `Windows + R` on your keyboard and type in `%localappdata%`.
 You should see a Windows Explorer window pop up, find and delete the folder called Wabbajack inside.

-Afterward, open the client back up and navigate to the client settings and enable "Use Net Workaround".
+Then open Wabbajack back up, navigate to the client settings, and enable "Use Network Workaround".

 ![](https://i.ibb.co/FDPDrfk/Discord-VPN.png)